PseudoKnight/CHDiscord/README.md

 Requires the 'Manage Nicknames' permission.

 ### discord_member_get_voice_channel(member)
-Get the member's current voice channel.
+Get the ID of member's current voice channel.
 If the member is not connected to a voice channel, null is returned.
 Member can be a user's numeric id or name.
 Throws NotFoundException if a member by that name or id doesn't exist.